MaayanLab/FAIRshake/README.md

     * Although the page allows you to select a number of questions for a project other than 16, this is currently not implemented if you actually submit the project.
 (Some HTML templates or parts of `app.py` may use 16 as the number of questions.)
-    * To create a new project, e.g. repositories listed on DataMed:
-        * Enter project into MySQL database manually
-            * `insert into project (project_name,project_description,user_id,project_img)
-            values ('DataMed repositories','Repositories listed on DataMed', 'https://datamed.org/img/biocaddie_png2.png')`
-        * Enter resources into MySQL database with Chrome extension
-            * Add resource pages to Chrome extension
-            * Click on insignia inserted on resource landing pages.
-This automatically inserts resource into database.
-        * Enter questions into MySQL database (if the resource type is new)
-            * `insert into question (res_type, num, content, F) values ('Repository',1, 'The structure of the repository etc.','F')`
-            * `insert into question (res_type, num, content, F, A) values ('Repository',2, 'The repository is available online.','F', 'A')`
     * `role_starter`
         * Currently, there is no difference in `role_evaluator` and `role_starter` accounts.
 Both can technically start projects (by accessing `/startproject` and submitting a project).